 How do publications embrace digital in both their working practices and their business models?
 We hear from global and local editors about the impact of digital disruption on their newsroom culture and business models.

-Matthew Powers, Assistant Professor in the Department of Communication, University of Washington.
+Matthew Powers, Assistant Professor, Department of Communication, University of Washington

 Non-governmental organizations have long sought publicity to boost their organizational profiles and achieve advocacy aims.
 In recent years, NGOs like Amnesty International, Human Rights Watch and Oxfam have hired reporters and photojournalists to accompany research missions; utilizing corporate public relations techniques to boost brand awareness, and by experimenting with digital tools to pursue advocacy goals.
 This talk overviews these developments, explains their causes, and discusses their implications for journalism, advocacy and the public sphere; highlighting a larger blurring of the lines dividing journalism, public relations and advocacy in the contemporary media landscape.